reejosamuel/xcode-blackboard-theme/README.md

 RSBlackboard
 ===========

-This is a dark theme for XCode.
+This is a dark theme for Xcode.

 What was i thinking when selecting the colors?
 1. Focus on content